yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/disaster-recovery/disaster-recovery-setup.md

 Replication lag measures how far behind in time the DR replica lags the DR primary.
 In a failover scenario, the longer the lag, the more data is at risk of being lost.

 To be notified if the lag exceeds a specific threshold so that you can take remedial measures, set a Universe alert for Replication Lag.
+Note that to display the lag threshold in the [Async Replication Lag chart](#metrics), the alert Severity and Condition must be Severe and Greater Than respectively.

 To create an alert:

 1. Navigate to **Admin > Alert Configurations > Alert Policies**.
 1. Click **Create Alert Policy** and choose **Universe Alert**.
 1. Set **Policy Template** to **Replication Lag**.
+1. Enter a name and description for the alert policy.
 1. Set **Target** to **Selected Universes** and select the DR primary.
 1. Set the conditions for the alert.

+    - Enter a duration threshold.
+The alert is triggered when the lag exceeds the threshold for the specified duration.
+    - Set the **Severity** option to Severe.
+    - Set the **Condition** option to Greater Than.
+    - Set the threshold to an acceptable value for your deployment.
+The default threshold is 3 minutes (180000ms).

 1. Click **Save** when you are done.

 When DR is set up, YugabyteDB automatically creates an alert for _YSQL Tables in DR/xCluster Config Inconsistent With Primary/Source_.
 This alert fires when tables are added or dropped from DR primary's databases under replication, but are not yet added or dropped from the YugabyteDB Anywhere DR configuration.